The entries for people & families with the surname King are gathered together in this SideTrack.

 King Cross gets its name from the family.

-Butts Green Baptist Church, Warley,
+Butts Green Baptist Church, Warley /

-King's Farm, Hebden Bridge,
+King's Farm, Hebden Bridge /

-Lower Bairstow, Sowerby Bridge and
+Lower Bairstow, Sowerby Bridge /

 Willow Hall, Cote Hill

-Mytholm Mill and
+Mytholm Mill /

 White Lion